-AWS Best Practices: Components of the 3-Tier Infrastructure
+AWS Best Practices: Components of the 3-Tier Architecture

-While an infrastructure can, in theory, have any number of tiers, by far the most common pattern is the 3-tier infrastructure.
+While an infrastructure can, in theory, have any number of tiers, by far the most common pattern is the 3-tier architecture.

 This article describes:

-While an infrastructure can, in theory, have any number of tiers, by far the most common pattern is the 3-tier infrastructure.
+While an infrastructure can, in theory, have any number of tiers, by far the most common pattern is the 3-tier architecture.

 This article describes: